 Mist this bestselling perineal spray as often as you like down there to give you relief from perineal pain and discomfort.

 If you are a breastfeeding mom, your nipples will be sore.
 Get this nipple cream to soothe your aching nipples.

 Gather all these postpartum products and put in a basket, allowing you to carry the basket to the bathroom or bedroom when needed.
 It is a good idea to get this basket assembled before your due date because you need to be prepared when you get home.

-We hope this Postpartum Essentials Basket will help you heal and provide relief during your postpartum recovery!
+We hope this Postpartum Essentials Basket helps you heal and provides relief during your postpartum recovery!

 Last Updated on February 3, 2021 by Tira Attygalla